kaspernissen/docs.humio.com/content/operation/installation/humio_environment_variables.md

 # Setting controlling auto-tagging of datasources with too much data for one stream.
 Defaults to 6MB/s.
 AUTOSHARDING_TRIGGER_SPEED=6291456

 # Number of blocks of 1MB stored in each segment.
-You can raise this to e.g 1000 or perhaps 4000 to get fewer, larger segments files.
+You can raise this to e.g 2000 or perhaps 4000 to get fewer, larger segments files.
+Or lower it to get retention to kick in ealier.
+# Default is 1000.
 Minimum is 100.
 BLOCKS_PER_SEGMENT=1000

+# Compression level for event data files.
+# 0 => Use the `FAST` implemetation.
+# 1 - 17 => Use the `High` implemetation.
+Recommended values are in the range 4 ..
+9
+# Default is 6.
+COMPRESSION_LEVEL=6

 # If a query is not used (polled) - how long should Humio wait until it does not keep the query running
 IDLE_POLL_TIME_BEFORE_LIVE_QUERY_IS_CANCELLED_MINUTES=60